abel-yelin/googlies/data/md/environment-variables.md

 ## DOMAIN

-**Purpose**: This specifies the domain where your Major instance is running.
+**Purpose**: This specifies the domain where your Googlies instance is running.
 It's used for security purposes to prevent unauthorized access.

-**How to obtain**: This should be the domain where you're hosting your Major instance.
+**How to obtain**: This should be the domain where you're hosting your Googlies instance.
 For local development, you can use "localhost".

 **Requirements**: Should be a valid domain name.
-For production, this would be your actual domain (e.g., "myMajor.com").
+For production, this would be your actual domain (e.g., "myGooglies.com").
 For local development, use "localhost".

 ## ACCESS_PASSWORD

-**Purpose**: This password is used to access the admin interface of your Major instance.
+**Purpose**: This password is used to access the admin interface of your Googlies instance.

 **How to obtain**: You should create a strong, unique password for this.